ESPRI-Mod/synda/synda/doc/overview.md

 ## General

-Synda downloads files using HTTP or GridFtp protocol.
+Synda downloads files using HTTP protocol.

 Search criteria called facets are used to select which files to download.